 - Culloden Battlefield

 - Blair Athol Distillery tour and malt whisky tasting (optional)

 - Glen Coe

 - Both Scotland's National Parks

 Tour price does not include the cost of accommodation.
-Accommodation is pre-booked by Heart of Scotland Tours and you pay card or cash at checkout.
+Accommodation is pre-booked by Heart of Scotland Tours (or by yourself) and you pay card or cash at checkout.
 Some Bed and Breakfasts (B&Bs) only accept cash.
 Choose from:

-- B&B single or single occupancy of a double room – £45 to £90 pppn
+- B&B single or single occupancy of a double room – £50 to £100 per person, per night

 Your accommodation options explained in more detail.